vincecao/use-promisestate/README.md

 _The `promise` needs to be wrapped with [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) and `options` needs to be wrapped with [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) if it is not `undefined`_.
 ## useTimeout

 A simple implementation of `useTimeout` hook.
-The changes of promise will reset timeout. `disable` pause entire hook, disableDelay remove `setTimeout` behavior.
+The changes of `promise` will reset timeout delay.
+The `disable` option pause entire hook, `disableDelay` remove `setTimeout` behavior.

 ```tsx
 useTimeout<T>(func, delay, disabled, disableDelay)